Introducing the new shramko.dev

 • Security headers and CSP

-• Featuring post with meta parsing
+• Feature post with meta parsing

 • Mobile and Responsive styling with Tailwind